-ANS: F DIF: Moderate TOP: CH02 - The First Founding: Interests and Conflicts MSC: Remembering
+ANS: F DIF: Moderate TOP: Articles of Confederation (I.E) MSC: Remembering

 3. Under the Articles of Confederation, the presiding officer of the executive branch was appointed through a nomination and voting process of the assembled delegates in the Electoral College.